-The recommended minimum concentration in the distribution system to protect from bacterial re-growth and biofilm formation is 0.2 mg/l.
-The minimum concentration in the distribution in Fairfield was 0.2 mg/l, in Bath 0.6 mg/l.
+The recommended minimum concentration in the distribution system to protect from bacterial regrowth and biofilm formation is 0.2 mg/l.
+The minimum concentration in the distribution in Fairfield was 0.3 mg/l, in Bath 0.5 mg/l.

 Improper disinfection is considered an "adverse water quality" indicator.
-Proper disinfection was achieved at Fairfield and in Bath all times.
+Proper disinfection was achieved at Fairfield at all times.
+At Bath WTP one observation of improper disinfection was noticed in June 2019.
+Refer to Section 10 below for more details.